South African Food: 25 Best Traditional South African Dishes

 A visit to South Africa can’t be complete without at least one wine tasting, or even better – a wine tour.
 The country is well known for its world-renowned wines.
 A huge thank you goes to the French Huguenots, who brought the craft of winemaking from Europe.

-Most vines are therefore of French sorts, such as Sauvignon Blanc, Chardonnay, and Chenin Blanc (white wines) and Merlot, Cabernet Sauvignon, Pinotage, and Shiraz (red wines).
+For this reason, most vines grown in South Africa are of French sorts, such as Sauvignon Blanc, Chardonnay, Chenin Blanc, Merlot, Cabernet Sauvignon, Pinotage, and Shiraz.

-The highlight of our wine-tasting experience was a wine pairing with specially crafted chocolates to complement each of the wines.
+The highlight of my wine-tasting experience was a wine pairing with chocolates crafted to complement each of the wines.
 It was an explosion of tastes and an experience like no other.

 Craft Beers Made in South Africa